MitkoTschimev/grunt-json-server/README.md

 Type: `String`
 Default value: `undefined`

 A string value that is the location to the routes JSON file which contains additional routes

+#### options.customRoutes
+Type: `Object`
+Default value: `undefined`

+A key-value pairs of custom routes that should be applied to server.

 ### Usage Examples